Skip to main content

 Running the node

-From a snapshot
+From an automatic snapshot

 octez-evm-node run observer \